prashanttyagi1211/Sleep-Disorder-Prediction/README.md

-This is a Data Science Project depictiing the sleep disorder prediction.
+This is a Data Science Project depicting the sleep disorder prediction.